Mode8fx/Trogdor-Reburninated/README.md

 ## Features
 - A faithful recreation of the original Flash game, including intermissions
-- New Options menu allows you to change archer frequency, points needed for extra lives, how often Strong Bad talks, and more
+- Change gameplay settings such as enemy speed and points needed for extra lives, or use one of the new difficulty presets
+- Support for any frame rate up to 144 FPS (or 30/60, depending on console)
+- Save data support, including mid-game progress and high score
-- Level select
+- Level select and shuffle
 - New cheats, in addition to the original game's Konami code
-- Optional soundtrack from Stinkoman 20X6, another Homestar Runner game
+- Optional soundtrack from the Homestar Runner game *Stinkoman 20X6*
 - Screen scaling options for both full-screen and integer scaling/"pixel-perfect"
 - Bugs from the original game have been fixed
+- Big head mode!

 <img src="https://github.com/Mips96/Trogdor-Reburninated/blob/main/screenshots/options_v1.0.png?raw=true" width="480" height="360"/>